yarivgraf/apache-impala-cluster-docker/README.md

 To get impala shell (on datanodes):

 $ docker exec -it impalad impala-shell.sh

+* you can also add Hue. but the hue.ini file should be external and mounted to the docker container.
+Here is an example:

+* Hue should be run after all the Impala cluster is set.
+Hue should run on "namenode" instance.

+* The attached hue.ini ( hue/conf/hue.ini), works with Imapala. the conf looks for "worker1" instance (impalad).
+You can change the hue.ini file to look for another imapald instance name.

+* create a "hue" database (after running postgresql container).

+  $ docker exec postgresql psql -U hiveuser -d metastore -c "create database hue;"

+* Run Apache Hue:

+  $ docker run --net=host --name hue -v ~/hue.ini:/usr/share/hue/desktop/conf/hue.ini --restart always -d gethue/hue:latest

+* You can access the Hue:  http://external_namenode_ip:8888

 ## All docker images can be found here: